Akkatecture/Documentation/content/docs/walkthrough/your_first_commands.md

 }
 ```

 > Typically when designing a business domain, one would start with the events first.
-Instead of modelling how external players interact with the system, one should start with desgining how the system interacts with itself through a process called [event storming](https://en.wikipedia.org/wiki/Event_storming).
+Instead of modelling how external players interact with the system, one should start with designing how the system interacts with itself through a process called [event storming](https://en.wikipedia.org/wiki/Event_storming).

 Now we can make some events for the business domain.
-Events are the funamendamental building blocks of event sourced systems.
+Events are the fundamental building blocks of event sourced systems.
 Go on ahead next to create your first **events**.

 [Next →](/docs/your-first-events)